UsatiyNyan/serious-libraries/README.md

 avoiding unnecessary dependencies in root project.
 Also, "serious cmake library" is intended to be backwards-compatible and always up-to-date.

-Every other "serious library" is installed as a package (currently using CPM) and are versioned.
+Every other "serious library" is installed as a package (currently using CPM) and are unversioned.

 ## collection of serious libraries in graph-sorted dependency order